-At a time when more than 45% of Maryland’s public school students are low-income, it’s imperative that we close the gaps in opportunity that act as barriers to success in school.
+At a time when more than 45% of Maryland’s public school students are low-income and analysts have found that our schools are underfunded by $2.9 billion annually, it’s imperative that we close the gaps in opportunity that act as barriers to success in school.
 While some remain distracted by the idea of weakening neighborhood public schools and privatizing education, educators are working hard to close the achievement gap so that every child has the chance to learn, no matter their zip code.

 Poverty Is Holding Kids Back